Hester Swift, July 2019

 We also recommend the following online research guides for foreign jurisdictions.

-Private international law is a branch of each jurisdiction's domestic law.
-It comes into play when a court hears a claim with a foreign element, for example a case concerning a tort committed in another jurisdiction.
+Private international law consists of principles and rules for dealing with legal disputes that have a foreign element: for example, a cross-border divorce case, or transnational commercial dispute.
 In England and Wales, the terms 'private international law' and 'conflict of laws' are interchangeable, and the subject encompasses choice of law, the court's jurisdiction and the recognition and enforcement of foreign judgments.
-The scope of private international law is different from country to country, however, and each jurisdiction has its own rules.
+The scope of private international law varies from country to country, however, and each jurisdiction has its own rules.

-IALS Library has substantial collections of materials relating to private international law.
-There is a dedicated private international law section in the second floor reading room (classmark SH), which includes books, law reports, journals and other resources.
-However, such is the broad scope of the subject that researchers will find relevant materials throughout the library.
+ALS Library has substantial collections relating to private international law.
+Most of the relevant material is tagged with the subject heading 'Conflict of Laws' on the Library Catalogue.
+There is a dedicated private international law section at classmark SH, which includes books, law reports, journals and other resources.
+Such is the broad scope of the subject, however, that useful material will be found throughout the Library.

 European Union legislation